seanbaxter/circle/new_whitepaper/README.md

 puce
 ```

-Circle adds a _for-enum-statement_, which conveniently iterates over the enumerators in an enum.
+Circle adds a _for-enum_statement_, which conveniently iterates over the enumerators in an enum.
 Because this type information is only known at compile time, the statement must be prefixed with `@meta`.
 The loop index `e2` is not a constant (it's not even const), but it _is_ constexpr for the purpose of building _constant-expressions_.
 We use it emit a _case-statement_ for each enumerator.

 Without introducing a runtime type info, we're able to build a generic function that maps an enumerator value to the enumerator name.